bradymiller2310/FantasyFootballDashboard/README.md

 The dashboard allows users to explore advanced statistics, analyze weekly matchups, and make data-informed roster decisions.
 It is scalable and customizable to any ESPN league via simple backend adjustments.
 Inspired by existing dashboards and popular fantasy platforms, this tool aims to be a one-stop resource for both casual and competitive fantasy football players.

+The **Getting Started** section at the bottom of this will instruct you on how to get started with creating a dashboard that is customizable to your own fantasy football league

 ### **Dashboard Page Summaries**

 #### **League Home**